nyuwireless-unipd/ns3-mmwave/doc/manual/source/python.rst

 #. some of the APIs involve pointers, which require knowledge of what kind of memory passing semantics (who owns what memory).
 Such knowledge is not part of the function signatures, and is either documented or sometimes not even documented.
 Annotations are needed to bind those functions;
 #.
 Sometimes a unusual fundamental data type or C++ construct is used which is not yet supported by PyBindGen;
 #.
-GCC-XML does not report template based classes unless they are instantiated.
-(Note:  Need to confirm this limitation still exists with CastXML)
+CastXML does not report template based classes unless they are instantiated.

 Most of the missing APIs can be wrapped, given enough time, patience, and expertise, and will likely be wrapped if bug reports are submitted.
 However, don't file a bug report saying "bindings are incomplete", because we do not have manpower to complete 100% of the bindings.